A complete cloud WMS buyers' guide

 The Oracle SCM Cloud runs the gamut from small business to enterprise support, and it has some of the better dashboards available.
 If your warehouse is deeply integrated with other business practices or you have more complicated material sourcing, it has modules designed to help.
 While some small businesses do use it, they tend to be specialty or high-need cases.

 Aptean’s Catalyst WMS is a flexible solution that makes rule-based management easy, allowing you to better automate different activities based on events like orders.
 It’s got a fair number of integration partners and supports advanced features like cross-docking.

 High-volume warehouses that want a cloud solution often look to SAP’s SCM, which can handle millions of items and a large number of facilities and locations.
 If you’ve got a high need or could use support for stock rotation, it’s a smart selection.

-Synergy Logistics’ Snapfulfil is a cloud WMS with a variety of modifications and modules available to users.
+Snapfulfil, from Synergy Logistics, is a cloud-based WMS with a variety of modifications and modules available to users.
 For complex warehouses and rules, it is a good and affordable choice to balance cost with functionality.

 A note on free warehouse management software

 There are a variety of free warehouse management software options available for you to use right away.
 Some are great, and some aren’t.
 These require a lot more legwork to see what’s usable and if there is a strong community behind it.
-Free tools often lose support or only have it from other uses, so they can be feasible if you’ve got a robust IT team already on staff.
+Free warehousing software often loses support, but it can be feasible if you’ve got a robust IT team already on staff.